 Computers and computer-like devices create noise and interference from the normal activity of the various electrical components that compose a computer.
 Hard drives, screens, power supplies, memory, etc., all draw current and cause power spikes, and in turn create noise.
-USB cables are not optimized for high resolution audio streaming.
+USB cables are not optimized for high resolution computer audio streaming.
 Not only do they carry the noise generated in the computer to the USB DAC, they align the power wire inside the cable to the digital signal lines.
 The signal lines are intertwined with the power line, and electromagnetic interference from the power line affects the cadence of the digital stream.
 In addition, the metal mounting hardware of the USB cable can pass a current.
 This allows more electrical interference to work its way into the USB DAC.
-It’s a poor design for high resolution USB audio.The combination of noise from the computer and the flawed USB cable design affects the sound of USB audio in subtle though impactful ways.
+It’s a poor design for high resolution computer audio.The combination of noise from the computer and the flawed USB cable design affects the sound of computer audio in subtle though impactful ways.

 The unique USB Disruptor circuit corrects the problem.USB Disruptor works as a system to optimize the digital signal transfer from the computer to the DAC.
 The circuit accomplishes three goals: